 , meaning inaction, not trying, is the highest teaching of Taoism and Zen and it means the same as what has just been explained.
 The Overself is already there.
 You as ego must get out of the way.
 Most people have to combine the Long Path with the Short Path—perhaps one day or one week (whatever the inner urge directs) on the Long Path and the other day on the Short Path.
 The attitude will be a passive one because all intellectual ideas have only a limited value.
 We must be now guided by our inner feeling of what we need, or by our intuition.
 If people ask whether they have to study, the answer is that the books deal with thoughts.
 What they give is not the Truth, but only intellectual statements of it.
 It will only prepare them for a better understanding.
 When they study these books they will only get more thoughts.
 In the end they have to come to the point where they need no books.
 There are good books but we must always discriminate between wrong teachings and right teachings, which may get mixed together in the same book.
 This is the highest we can go with such studies.

 When changing to contemplation, the thinking stops.
 This is the deepest point within oneself.
-This is why everybody has to search within themselves and to find their own Path.
+This is why everybody has to search within himself and to find his own Path.
 It is not necessary to travel on the Long Path any longer time than that which prepares you for the Short Path.
 It is quite important to have living faith in the Overself and to become like a child and to have as much dependence on the Overself as a little child on its parents.
 This faith should be in the power of the Spirit itself, not in any other human being.
-If the aspirants are constantly anxious about their faults or weaknesses, then they are on the wrong Path.
-They can try to remove them but cannot do this completely until they are able to give up the ego.
+If the aspirant is constantly anxious about his faults or weaknesses, then he is on the wrong Path.
+He can try to remove them but cannot do this completely until he is able to give up the ego.

 The basis of the Short Path is that we are always divine.
 It is with us already, it is no new thing, and we only have to try to recognize what is already there.
 (Excerpted & Edited from Notebooks